-CAC-DAPER Reservation Steps
+CAC Reservation Steps

 - 1. Create Online Account - Request a CAC-DAPER Virtual Scheduling account if your group does not already have one. - a.
-If you are unsure if you have an account, contact CAC at cacscheduling@mit.edu or by phone (617) 253-3913. - b.
+If you are unsure if you have an account, contact CAC at campus-activities@mit.edu or by phone (617) 253-3913. - b.
 You can complete a request for an account by completing the form provided for students on this site. - c.
 If your organization already has an account, come to the CAC office to receive your password - 2.
 Access Online Account - Request space by using the CAC-DAPER Virtual Scheduling system. - a.
 Access to the system is found on CAC's website. - b.
-Please note that submitting a virtual space request to CAC-DAPER does not ensure that you have the space. - c.
-You do not have the space until you have received an email confirmation from CAC-DAPER. - 3.
-Submit Space Request - Submit virtual space requests to CAC-DAPER: - a.
-Unregistered Event: Events that DOES NOT require an Atlas Event Registration - i.
-Event space request should be submitted 3 business days in advance of your requested date. - b.
-Registered Event: Events that REQUIRE an Atlas Event Registration - i.
-Event space request should be submitted at least 30 business days in advance of your requested date to allow enough time to register your event, arrange technical details, and approve any contracts. - ii.
-If your event requires city licenses, safety plans, liability waivers for programs with unaccompanied minors, alcohol approval or any additional departmental review and approval, please schedule a meeting with the SOLE staff during help hours. - iii.
-Please contact the DAPER Reservations Office [W35-297W, (617) 253-4916] for major event planning.
-Check the MIT Athletics website for additional information
+Please note that submitting a virtual space request to CAC does not ensure that you have the space. - c.
+You do not have the space until you have received an email confirmation from CAC. - 3.
+Submit Space Request Submit virtual space requests to CAC: - a.
+"Regular" events: - i.
+Should be submitted 1 month out, at the latest two (2) business days, in advance of your requested date. - b.
+"Large" or "Prominent" events: - i.
+Should be submitted 2-3 months out, or at least ten (10) business days, in advance of your requested date. - 1.
+This is necessary, as additional time is needed to register your event, arrange technical details, and approve any contracts. - c.
+Last Minute Space Request: - i.
+If the event is within 2 business days, call CAC (617)-253-3913 to request a paper application, as the virtual system will not accept requests within this window of time. - ii.
+Requests for event support in the Stratton Center also require a call to CAC within 2 business days of the event. - iii.
+Event approval operates on a case by case basis. - 4.
+Setup Publicity & Online Ticket Sales - a.
+Publicity, as well as ticket sales via AdMIT One are allowed ONLY AFTER you receive an email confirmation from CAC. - b.
+Event should not be marketed until the event is formally approved by MIT. - 5.
+Event Cancellation - If an organization cancels an event or chooses not to use a facility after it is reserved, the event organizer should cancel the event using the CAC-DAPER Virtual Scheduling System.